rezervemoney/gitbooks/roadmap-path-to-1-billion-fdv.md

 ## Phase 5 — National-Scale & Institutional Adoption

 The final horizon is to anchor RZR inside the balance sheets of nations and pension funds.
-With a decade of transparent on-chain cash-flow and a Bitcoin-backed treasury that rivals mid-cap central banks, Rezerve positions itself as a programmable, yield-bearing reserve asset.&#x20;
+With a decade of transparent on-chain cash-flow and a Bitcoin-backed treasury that rivals mid-cap central banks, Rezerve positions itself as a programmable, yield-bearing reserve asset.

 Sovereign wealth funds and public pensions begin allocating small but growing slices—initially through the regulated ETN wrappers, then directly on-chain as custody norms mature.
-Major accounting bodies publish guidance for DAO-treasury assets, removing the last compliance barriers.&#x20;
+Major accounting bodies publish guidance for DAO-treasury assets, removing the last compliance barriers.

-At this stage, RZR obtains listings on national stock exchanges via fully collateralised ETPs, and its yield curve becomes a reference rate for DeFi and TradFi alike.&#x20;
+At this stage, RZR obtains listings on national stock exchanges via fully collateralised ETPs, and its yield curve becomes a reference rate for DeFi and TradFi alike.

 The meme that started on Sonic now underwrites city bonds, powers pension payouts and sits beside gold in central-bank dashboards—proof that a community-forged currency can scale from block zero to national reserve without ever surrendering its ethos.